yevbar/emacs-jest/README.md

 This package provides a way to work with [jest](https://jestjs.io/) in [emacs](https://www.gnu.org/software/emacs/)

-## TODO

-- [x] Be able to take advantage of defcustom or smth (ie to set maxWorkers etc)
-- [x] Be able to request to run with coverage report
-- [ ] Parse HTML output with percentages to view org files with coverage results https://emacs.stackexchange.com/a/46372
-- [ ] Store historical values (ses files/coverage reports)
-- [ ] Make PR to add to Melpa!

 ## Usage

 This package introduces a handful of functions for working with jest including: